 - Start a monthly gift to the ministry by clicking here.
 It’s like subscribing to camp.
 Monthly gifts provide a sustainable revenue model to carry us far into the future.

-- Consider increasing your annual giving to the ministry over these next 12 months.
+- Increase your annual giving to the ministry over these next 12 months.
 Make your annual gift online here, by mail, by stock transfer, etc. Contact Deacon Mitzie Schafer for help or questions at 803-413-7827 or click here to learn more.

 - Pay off a multi-year pledge *early.